+What is a pro forma?
 Pro formas are a highly specialized form of a forecast.
 Most forecasts are based on historical precedent, but startups have no history thus requiring special assumptions and preparations.
 A skilled financial analyst will build defendable pro forma financials despite a lack of history.

 There is no pro forma template that fits your business.
 Otherwise your business would not be very innovative, would it?

 You may start with a template and adjust it to fit your business.
 Experienced financial analysts can do this successfully, but inexperienced founders often break formulas or use pro forma financial models incorrectly, resulting in major errors.
 Therefore, adjusting pro forma templates should not be attempted unless you are skilled with Microsoft Excel.